je-nunez/testing_linux_eBPF_probes/README.md

      yum install libbcc libbcc-examples python-bcc

-This script has been tested with a 4.3.3 kernel.
+This script has been tested with a 4.3.3 and a 4.4 kernels.

 You may need to increase the max value for `ulimit -l`, like in